UChicago-Tech-Challenge-Spring-2022/uchicago-cs-course-advising-website/README.md

 - forgot your password's view: devise/password/new.html.erb

 ## Current TODOs:
-- Finish Notification Page (Link to Github page w/ instruction of how to set up)
+- Link Notification software to Github page w/ instruction of how to set up
 - Finish the CS manual with course info from model analysis

 ## Standard Workflow